PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "Was that the queen?"

 Boltac laughed.
 "No. She is a Lady-in-Waiting for the *Dutchess*.
-At the moment, we aren't a kingdom"
+At the moment, we aren't a kingdom.
+We're a protectorate of the Mercian Empire.
+And that means we rate a Duke, instead of a King."

+"Then why did you bow and scrape."

+"Well, Lady-in-Waiting in a fancy term that mean serving girl.
+A noble kind of serving girl to be sure, but a serving girl all the same."